Home

 Vince, Ron, Tony, Reggie.

-3. The note was torn in 28 pieces, Foster's former secretary is said to have testified that Foster always crumpled and never tore documents he was discarding.
+3. The note was torn in twenty eight (28) pieces, twenty seven (27) pieces were found in Foster's briefcase.
+Foster's former secretary is said to have testified that Foster always crumpled and never tore documents he was discarding.
 The pieces were completely devoid of fingerprints.
-Working with Vince Scalice, in his laboratory in Staten Island New York, told me point blank, this was not possible.
+Working with Vince Scalice, in his laboratory in Staten Island New York, Vince told me point blank, this was not possible.

 4. The FBI concluded the note was written by Foster after comparing the document to only two samples of Fosters Known handwriting, federal rules of evidence require at least four (4) known samples of handwriting for competent comparison.